-Broaden your knowledge and teaching opportunities in computer science education.
+Broaden your knowledge and skill to teach computer science in the K-12 classroom.

 For the K-12 Computer Science Teaching graduate certificate, students must complete 15 credit hours.
 Courses are offered sequentially during the fall, spring and summer and can be completed in as little as 3 terms.
 For additional information, please contact your advisor to discuss your program of study.

 - CSIT 500 – Computer Science Principles (3 credits)